mashiike/go-otlp-helper/README.md

 ## Overview

-`go-otlp-helper` is a Go library that provides utilities for OpenTelemetry Collector servers.
+`go-otlp-helper` is a Go library that provides helpers for OpenTelemetry Low-Level servers and client.
 This library makes it easy to collect and process traces, metrics, and logs.

 ## Installation